This 2017 Georgia human review covered:

 1. The comment on “epigenetic epidemiology” overstated the study’s findings because the epigenetic analysis, although thorough, was limited to peripheral blood DNA methylation.
 Other consequential epigenetic effects weren’t investigated, such as histone modifications and microRNA expression.

 2. An unstated limitation was that the DNA methylation analyses were constrained by budgets.
 Studies like The primary causes of individual differences in DNA methylation are environmental factors point out restrictions in the methodology:

 “A main limitation with studies using the Illumina 450 K array is that the platform only covers ~1.5 % of overall genomic CpGs, which are biased towards promoters and strongly underrepresented in distal regulatory elements, i.e., enhancers.

 WGBS [whole-genome bisulfite sequencing] offers single-site resolution CpG methylation interrogation at full genomic coverage.

 Another advantage of WGBS is its ability to access patterns of non-CpG methylation.”

-I’d expect that in the future, researchers with larger budgets would reanalyze the study samples using other DNA methylation techniques.
+I’d expect that in the future, researchers with larger budgets would reanalyze the study samples using other techniques.

 3. The researchers started and ended the study presenting their view of human “embedding of stress” as a fact rather than a paradigm.
 Epigenetic effects of early life stress exposure compared and contrasted this with another substantiated view.

-4. An outstanding opportunity to advance science was missed regarding intergenerational and transgenerational epigenetic inheritance:
+4. The study focused on the children’s intergenerational epigenetic effects.
+An outstanding opportunity to advance science was missed regarding transgenerational epigenetic inheritance:

 - Wouldn’t the parents’ blood samples and histories – derived from administering the same questionnaires their twins answered at age 18 – likely provide distant causal evidence for some of the children’s observed effects?